 9. 10 DIY Exfoliators and Sugar Scrubs

-It’s actually easy to make your own scrubs.
-It’s also super fun and can be a main event at your next party.
-Get some cute jars, make labels, and set out bowls of different ingredients and scrub recipes, and let guests make their own products and have something useable and smelly-good to bring home!
+It’s easy to make your scrubs.
+It’s also super fun and can be the main event at your next party.
+Get some cute jars, make labels, set out bowls of different ingredients and scrub recipes, and let guests make their own products and have something useable and smelly-good to bring home!
 Try these 10 DIY Exfoliators and Sugar Scrubs!

 10. How to Make DIY Natural Make-Up